kwazulu/choose-the-right-realm-demo/README.md

 cleanup/cleanup.sql
 ```

-The scripts intentionally separate administration from verification so the recording can pause between each conceptual step.
+The scripts intentionally separate administration from verification.

 ## Notes on the API